HOME WISE Uranium Project > Radiation >

 Uranium Hexafluoride (UF6)

-For the use in light water reactors (LWR, such as boiling water reactors - BWR, or pressurized water reactors - PWR), the fissile isotope of uranium-235 contained in the natural uranium has to be enriched.
-For the enrichment process, uranium is needed in the form of uranium hexafluoride (UF6).
-This is obtained from the uranium ore concentrate by refining and conversion.
+For the use in light water reactors (LWR, such as boiling water reactors - BWR, or pressurized water reactors - PWR), the fissile isotope of U-235 contained in the natural uranium has to be enriched.
+For the enrichment process, uranium is required in the form of uranium hexafluoride (UF6).
 1 t of UF6 is equivalent to 0.676 t U.

 Enriched UF6